Paul Anton

-Paul Viorel Anton ([ˈpaul vi.oˈrel anˈton]; born 10 May 1991) is a Romanian professional footballer who plays as a defensive midfielder for Liga I club UTA Arad.
+Paul Viorel Anton ([ˈpaul vi.oˈrel anˈton]; born 10 May 1991) is a Romanian professional footballer who plays as a defensive midfielder for Nemzeti Bajnokság I club Győr, which he captains.

 Club career

 Early years

 In 2008, Anton began his career with his hometown club Gloria Bistrița, being promoted from the juniors.
 In the same year, he was loaned to Delta Tulcea, where he played a season and scored 4 goals in 27 Liga II matches.
 However, after the loan to Delta Tulcea, Anton was sent to the Gloria Bistrița's reserves, where he played a season, after being loaned to FCM Târgu Mureș, and in 2010 he returned to the first team.
 In his first Liga I campaign with Bistrița, he appeared in 18 matches and scored one goal.
 The club relegated in 2011 and promoted back in first division a year after.

 Pandurii Târgu Jiu

 On 7 January 2013, Anton signed a deal with Pandurii Târgu Jiu.
 In the 2012–13 season, he played 13 matches and scored three times in the Liga I for Pandurii, including two goals against CS Turnu Severin, helping his team in the 3–1 win.
 Coming as runner-ups in the league, the club earned a place in the UEFA Europa League and Anton was used as a starter in all the 10 matches played in that competition.